Cannabis Oil / CBD Nanoemulsion by Ultrasonics

 Click here to read more about liposomal encapsulation of active substances!

 In order to produce long-term stable oil-in-water (o/w) nanoemulsions, it is necessary to use a suitable surfactant or to form liposomes that encapsulate the lipophilic bioactive compounds into a carrier oil.
 For cannabis oil, the carrier oil should have food quality and it should not interfere with appearance, taste, or stability of the final product.
 Coconut oil (MCT) and olive oil are good carrier oils for cannabinoids.
 Carrier oils are a very important factor to create a physicochemically stable emulsion since they may help to prevent the emulsion against Ostwald ripening.
 The Ostwald ripening is the driving force which destabilizes an emulsion by droplet coarsening.
 Long chain triglyceride nanoemulsions are long-term stable against Ostwald ripening.
-Olive oil and coconut oil contain long chain triglycerides, so that both, olive and coconut oil are a preferred carrier oils.
+Olive oil and coconut oil contain long chain triglycerides, so that both, olive and coconut oil are a suitable carrier oils to THC or CBD.

 Facts Worth Knowing

-Nanoemulsions, also known as miniemulsion or submicron emulsion, are emulsions with a droplet size between 20-500nm.
+Nanoemulsions are also known as miniemulsion or submicron emulsion.
+Nanoemulsions are emulsions with a droplet size between 20 and 500nm.
 A nanoemulsion is a thermodynamically stable isotropic system, which consists in two immiscible liquids (e.g. oil and water).
-One of the two immiscible liquids is dispersed very fine into the second phase in order to form a single phase.
-Emulsifiers, e.g. surfactants and co-surfactants are added to stabilize the emulsions by preventing the coalescence of the droplets.
+One of the two immiscible liquids is dispersed very finely into the second phase in order to form a single phase.
+The addition of emulsifiers, e.g. surfactants and co-surfactants stabilize the emulsions by preventing the coalescence of the droplets.
 The size and shape of particles/droplets dispersed in the continuous phase defines the main difference between an emulsion and a nanoemulsion.
-Ostwald ripening is the major destabilization mechanism in nanoemulsions.
+Ostwald ripening is the major destabilization mechanism in THC or CBD nanoemulsions.
 Ostwald ripening is a diffusion degradation process, which means that an inhomogeneous structure such as an emulsion changes over time.
 The emulsion droplets increase over time as the smaller droplets dissolve and redeposit their material onto the larger droplets.
 The oil type has major influence on the intensity and rate of Ostwald ripening.
 This means that the choice of a suitable oil can affect the emulsion stability significantly.
 Nanoemulsions show an improved delivery of active ingredients (e.g. drugs).

 About Butane Hash Oil (BHO)